Motiva-AI/clj-sqs-extended/README.md

 ## Running the tests

-Tests can be run the same way as they will be run via CircleCI.
+Tests can be run locally the same way as they will be run via CircleCI.
 Please install the [circleci-cli-tool](https://circleci.com/docs/2.0/local-cli/) tool for your OS of choice and configure it according to the manual.